-No provision for contract losses was necessary to be recognized in 2014, 2013 and 2012 based on management's assessment.
+No provision for contract losses was necessary to be recognized in 2015, 2014 and 2013 based on management's assessment.

-(h) Revenue Recognition Using the Percentage-of-Completion
+(h) Accounting for Revenue Recognition Using the Percentage-of-Completion

 The Company uses the percentage-of-completion method in accounting for its contract revenue.
 Use of percentage-of-completion requires the Company to estimate the portion completed as of the reporting period as a proportion of the total estimated cost as determined and certified by the project engineers.